 FieldShield allows you to specify data protections on a conditional basis using either SQL SELECT syntax or /INCLUDE-OMIT logic in your jobs, so that you can target protection function based on a pattern, value, or range in a specific column or string.

-Choose a protection for each field from any of the 14 functional categories, or your saved rules, based on your business rules.
+Choose a protection for each field from any of the masking function categories, or your saved rules, based on your business rules.
 Consider a health insurance claim table with 19 columns, 3 of which have PHI: pseudonymize the name, mask the SSN, encrypt the medical billing code, and leave the remaining data alone.

 Most encryption solutions have one method or key, and cover an entire data source or device.
 If compromised, everything is exposed.
 With FieldShield, other fields are still protected even if one is breached.
 Multiple encryption functions and keys for different fields and different recipients also help, as do the choice of three internal key management methods plus proven integrations with the Microsoft Azure Key Vault and Townsend Security Alliance Key Manager system.

 FieldShield can produce a single secured output for multiple recipients, with selective authorization to reveal the plaintext controlled by managed en(de)-cryption keys.
 This reduces protection time, storage, and the complexity (synchronization problem) of managing disparate versions of the output.